singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 Alternatively, we can also implement a modification of breadth-first search.
 With this implementation, we want to iterate through the root first, then level 2, then level 3, and so on.

-With each level i, we will have already  fully visited all nodes on level i -  1.
-This means that to get which nodes are on level i, we can simply look at all children of the nodes of level i -  1.
+With each level i, we will have already  fully visited all nodes on level ```i -  1```.
+This means that to get which nodes are on level i, we can simply look at all children of the nodes of level ```i - 1```.

 The code below implements this algorithm.